StoneStepsInc/fit/README.md

   * `-w`

-    This option instructs `fit` to compare the file modification time against the time stored in the SQLite database for each file as an indicator whether the file was changed or not, rather than to compute checksums.
-This option was originally intended to recover from an interrupted scan, but using the `-u` option works better for this.
+    This option was originally intended to recover from an interrupted scan, comparing file modification times instead of comparing file hashes, but it became pointless since the `-u` option was introduced and it was removed.

   * `-u`